sarsamurmu/zusty/pages/src/docs/helpers/index.md

 You can also use [Breakpoints](../general/breakpoints) with this.

 ### Superpowered
-- `zust-text-centered`{.class} or `zust-text-center`{.class} : Makes the element's text alignment to Center.
+- `zust-text-centered`{.class} or `zust-text-center`{.class} : Sets the element's text alignment to Center.
 It can also be applied to any Parent Element, if applied to any Parent Element, the Parent Element's all Child will be Horizontaly centered.
-- `zust-rtl`{.class} or `zust-text-rtl`{.class} or `zust-right-to-left`{.class} or `zust-text-right-to-left`{.class} : Makes the element's text alignment to Right.
+- `zust-rtl`{.class} or `zust-text-rtl`{.class} or `zust-right-to-left`{.class} or `zust-text-right-to-left`{.class} : Sets the element's text alignment to Right.
 It can also be applied to any Parent Element, if applied to any Parent Element, the Parent Element's all Child will be Right Aligned.
-- `zust-ltr`{.class} or `zust-text-ltr`{.class} or `zust-left-to-right`{.class} or `zust-text-left-to-right`{.class} : Makes the element's text alignment to Left.
+- `zust-ltr`{.class} or `zust-text-ltr`{.class} or `zust-left-to-right`{.class} or `zust-text-left-to-right`{.class} : Sets the element's text alignment to Left.
 It can also be applied to any Parent Element, if applied to any Parent Element, the Parent Element's all Child will be Right Aligned.

 ---